At first, you need some basic tea tools like below: (along with tea you will enjoy)

 Here in Guangzhou city, the tapping water is hard and poor on quality.
 So I use RO filtered water and find it is not worse than bottle water.

-If you are ready, then move to the next step.
+If you are ready, then move on to the next step.

 Put some tea leaves/ chunks into your Gaiwan.